 “I’m a proud angry white man.
 But we’ve also got a Muslim terrorist in the White House who also happens to be a black supremacist.
 I have every right to be angry,” Bobby Florentz, a former Oath Keeper who leads a breakaway faction of that group called Guardians of the Oath, howled into the microphone.

-Someone in the audience echoed his anger and screamed, “Fuck him!”
+Someone in the audience echoed his anger and screamed, “F--- him!”

 To mark the occasion, several antigovernment luminaries made an appearance.
 Bo Gritz, a highly decorated Vietnam veteran who has dedicated his life to fighting the “New World Order,” was in the audience, as was former Arizona Sheriff Richard Mack, who drove through the night from Texas to celebrate the anniversary of the Bundy standoff on Sunday.